aarontocenter/lsdhh-documentation/docs/admin/roles-permissions.md

 ## Content Management Roles

+The content management roles can view content awaiting moderation and can approve / publish content.
+These roles can also publish content without moderation.

 - Service Admin: Not sure if we're using this role anymore.
 Nick is checking.

 - Library Editor (NPL Staff): Can manage certain site configuration (that might be content).